Back to Top

 Welcome

-Welcome to the public interface of the Norfolk Island Knowledge and Learning Centre, a forum for sharing knowledge about Norfolk Island, the people who inhabit it and those who govern it.
-Norfolk Island is an isolated territory in the South Pacific Ocean under the administration of Australia.
-The Centre has been formed for educational purposes and for showcasing the talents of the people of Norfolk Island.
-The foundations of the Centre are the distinctive culture and circumstances of the Norfolk Island people and their unique governance arrangements.
+Welcome to the website of the Norfolk Island Knowledge and Learning Centre, a forum for sharing knowledge about Norfolk Island, its inhabitants and those who govern it.
+The Island is an isolated territory in the South Pacific Ocean under the administration of Australia.
+The Centre has been established for educational purposes and to showcase the talents of the Islanders.
+Its foundations are the distinctive culture and circumstances of the Island people and their unique governance arrangements.

 The KLC operates as both a virtual hub and a meeting place, at 70 Taylors Rd.
 The building houses the Community House, which is a leisure, library and study centre that is available on a “drop-in” basis whenever open, or for bookings for knowledge-sharing events by community groups.
 The CUC Tertiary Study Hub occupies an adjacent premises, 72 Taylors Road, under separate management.